 The VIAM Outdoors CC Divide is a very different shelter than the others I’ve reviewed.
 I wanted to test this one out because it offers so many options.
-VIAM Outdoors offers the CC Divide in two different material weights, as well as with or without a floor.
-The CC Divide is also designed to use a wood stove inside the shelter for those late season trips.
+The VIAM Outdoors CC Divide is offered in two different material weights, as well as with or without a floor.
+The CC Divide gives you the ability to use a wood stove inside the shelter for those late season trips.
 This is an absolute game changer!

 Non-Freestanding, Single Wall